BolunDai0216/pypi-bonjour/README.md

 # pypi-bonjour

 Tutorial on publishing to PyPI.
+Why Bonjour?
+Because there are already hundreds of variants of pypi-hello and pypi-nihao (pypi-你好).

 ## Tutorial